CovertLab/sisyphus/README.md

 ## setup

+Sisyphus uses [RabbitMQ](https://www.rabbitmq.com/) to receive task messages, so you need an instance running somewhere you can connect to.

 In order to use cloud storage and GCR you have to authorize with google.
 This means running `gcloud auth login` at some point with an account that is tied to google cloud, and you have to follow the directions [here](https://cloud.google.com/storage/docs/reference/libraries) for "setting up authentication" to access the cloud resources programmatically.

 ## storage